 There are many different types of cyst that can appear all over the body.
 “Cysts” are small sacs of fluid or gas that can develop just under the skin.
 “Retinacular cysts” are very small cysts that affect the sheaths around a tendon, called the retinaculum.
 They are a type of “ganglion cyst,” meaning that they are filled with jelly-like joint fluid.
 The term “volar” refers to conditions involving the palm of the hand or the sole of the foot.
-So, volar retinacular cysts are cysts that form around the tendons in the palm of your hand.
+So, volar retinacular cysts are cysts that form around the tendons in the palm of your hand or fingers.

 These cysts are usually about the size of a BB gun pellet, or a small green pea.
 Despite their small size, they can still cause significant pain if they are located in an unfortunate place.
 Retinacular cysts located in a joint or a frequently-used tendon can feel painful when the hand is in use, such as when gripping an object.
 This is because movement can cause the cyst to put pressure on the surrounding tissues and nerves.

 Unfortunately, it’s unclear what causes this type of fluid-filled cyst to develop.
 Sometimes, a retinacular cyst will form on a joint or tendon in an area where the tissue is bulging out of place.
 Other times, they form in joints that have become weakened or herniated.
 Volar retinacular cysts seem to most often occur in patients who suffer from flexor tendonitis or trigger fingers.
 A different kind of cyst, called a mucous cyst is more commonly related to arthritis.

 Thankfully, volar retinacular cysts are usually benign and do not need to be treated if they are not causing pain.
 However, if a cyst does become painful, it may be drained (or “aspirated”) in our clinic using a small needle and a local anesthetic.